dheerajshenoy/IMGV/README.md

 2. Everything is customizable
 3. Session file support

     Session files allow you to group images together to open it at a later point.
-They are just plain text files with date and list of files.
-In the program, you can choose to open a session, and it will open all the listed images in them.
+Sessionb files are just plain text files with date and list of files (this might change in the future).

    ![image](https://github.com/user-attachments/assets/5e8e74c2-6b7a-4113-80c4-d2819ba09767)

 5. Image format support
     1. JPG/JPEG